Moebirdie/ebuy-backend/README.md

 ## Features <a id="Features"></a>

-API routes to perform CRUD operations on the tables within the ecommerce_db.
+ - API routes to perform CRUD operations on the tables within the ecommerce_db.
-The tables included in the database with associated routes are:
+ - The tables included in the database with associated routes are:
 	- categories
   	- products
   	- tags
+- API routes for all tables include:
+	- GET all records from the table
+ 	- GET a single record from the table
+  	- POST a new item into the table
+  	- PUT to update a specific item
+  	- DELETE to remove an item from the table

 ## Usage <a id="Usage"></a>